Pricing guide

 The subscription is not the only cost

-Setup and context
+Setup and operating context

-• the workflow still needs an owner
+• the workflow still needs a visible owner and review gate

-• fast drafts still need human approval
+• fast drafts still need human approval before anything important goes live

 Decision board